Perdana Botanical Gardens: Naming

 The park was initially called Public Gardens but later renamed Lake Gardens.
 In 1975, it was renamed Taman Tasik Perdana, or the Perdana Lake Gardens, by Tun Abdul Razak.
 On 28 June 2011, the gardens were renamed again to Perdana Botanical Gardens by Dato' Sri Najib Razak in the first phase of turning the park into a botanical garden.

 Location

 The garden is located along Jalan Perdana or Venning Road.
 It is located near the National Museum of Malaysia.
 The nearest public transportation hub within walking distance is Muzium Negara MRT station.

 Places of interest

-Among the tourist attractions located here are deer park, Hibiscus garden, Orchid Garden, Kuala Lumpur Bird Park and Kuala Lumpur Butterfly Park.
+Among the attractions located in the Perdana Botanical Gardens are the deer park, Hibiscus garden, Orchid Garden, Kuala Lumpur Bird Park and Kuala Lumpur Butterfly Park.
 The Bird Park with a land area of over 20.9 acre was opened on 15 November 1991, features more than 3,000 birds from more than 200 species of bird and is billed as the world's largest covered bird park.
 The butterfly park was opened in 1992, spans over 80000 sqft of landscaped garden with over 5,000 butterflies, exotic plants, butterfly-host plants and ferns and is one of the largest houses in the world.